ayroblu/personal-website-second/notes/enggen403notes.md

 * Dr Albert Mehrabian's research
     * 7% of meaning in words
     * 55% in facial expressions
+* Think about your message from the recipients point of view
+* iMA
+  * Blue, green,red, yellow

+### Motivators
+* Communications - emotions
+* Style – messaging
+* What’s the difference between propaganda and communications ??

 ### Team Briefing
 * Prevent rumour and the grapevine

 * Alistair Campbell v Tony Blair?
 Who was in charge?
     * Director of Communications and Strategy

+### Beware
+* Rules and laws govern what you can say and what you can’t
+  * Libel

 Help Desk 4